kesari99/audio-to-text/README.md

 - In a production environment, implement a server-side proxy to make API calls
 - Consider implementing rate limiting to avoid excessive API usage

-## Future Enhancements

-- Real-time transcription using WebSockets
-- Support for multiple languages
-- Speaker diarization for multi-person recordings
-- Topic detection and entity recognition
-- Export options (PDF, Word, etc.)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments